apache/apisix-website/website/blog/2022/06/14/automated-operation-base-apache-apisix.md

 - Apache APISIX
 - API Gateway
 - Operation
-description: In this article, Qing Chen, the former manager of operations and maintenance of the same program, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.
+description: In this article, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.
 tags: [Technology]
 ---

-> In this article, Qing Chen, the former manager of operations and maintenance at Tongcheng Network Technology, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.
+> In this article, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.

 <!--truncate-->